Nick Nurse still evaluating Sixers’ wing position: ‘We’ve got to go with our gut’

 Nick Nurse watched from the sideline as a group of 76ers — including Robert Covington, Marcus Morris, KJ Martin, Danuel House Jr., and Jaden Springer — flew up and down the court for extra scrimmaging following Friday’s practice.

-It was the latest step in assessing the ongoing position battle at wing that, four games into the season, has already been reshuffled by gaining and losing players in the James Harden trade.
+It was the latest step in assessing the ongoing position battle at wing that, four games into the season, already has been reshuffled thanks to the James Harden trade.

 “I can only evaluate what I see,” Nurse said while taking a break from watching that contact work.
 “So I’ve got to pay attention.
 I’ve got to give them some chances in games, and then we’ve got to go with our gut a little bit.”

-Nurse’s gut for Thursday’s rematch against the Toronto Raptors led the coach to Furkan Korkmaz, who finished with 10 points, three steals and a plus/minus of plus-16 in his first meaningful action of the season.
-He was also responsible for some of the game’s top highlight and momentum-swinging sequences.
+Nurse’s gut for Thursday’s rematch against the Toronto Raptors led him to Furkan Korkmaz, who finished with 10 points, three steals, and a plus/minus of plus-16 in his first meaningful action of the season.
+He also was responsible for some of the game’s top highlight and momentum-swinging sequences.

 Late in the second quarter, he tapped a Dennis Schroder pass away near the top of the key for a steal, then got the ball back for a transition dunk.
 On the Sixers’ next possession, he buried a three-pointer that put his team up by nine points.
 Then, he converted a nifty reverse layup through contact as the third-quarter clock expired.